-- 1. A device which is shaped so as to produce streamwise vortices when attached to an internal or external surface of an aircraft and exposed to airflow, comprising: - a vortex generator having an upstream end and a distal downstream end with respect to a flowfield, where the vortex generator has a lateral width and a vertical height and a bottom surface mountable to a surface of an aircraft skin where the vertical height of the vortex generator is tapered to increase from the upstream end to the distal downstream end forming a concave upper surface, the concave upper surface having an apex peak at the distal downstream end, and where the lateral width of the vortex generator is tapered to decrease from the upstream end to the distal downstream end forming concave sidewalls; - said bottom surface mounted flush to the surface of the aircraft skin; and - said vortex generator constructed of a material sufficiently flexible to mount flush on a nonuniform aircraft skin and to deform responsive to increased pressure from the flowfield to thereby reduce said vortex generators vertical height at the apex peak from an initial height to a reduced height.
+1. A device which is shaped so as to produce stream-wise vortices when attached to a non-uniform surface exposed to airflow, comprising:

+a vortex generator having an upstream end and a distal downstream end, where the vortex generator has a lateral width and a vertical height and a flexible bottom surface configured to mount on the non-uniform surface exposed to airflow where the vertical height of the vortex generator is tapered to increase from the upstream end to the distal downstream end forming a concave upper surface, the concave upper surface having an apex peak at the distal downstream end, and 5 where the lateral width of the vortex generator is tapered to decrease from the upstream end to the distal downstream end forming concave sidewalls; and said vortex generator constructed of a material sufficiently flexible to deform responsive to increased pressure 10 from a flow field to thereby reduce said vortex generators vertical height at the apex peak from an initial height to a reduced height.